zengelan/eks-workshop/content/040_shiftleft/220_configurejenkins/040configurejenkins3.md

   ![Git AWS CodeCommit](/images/mfe/gitcodecommit.png?classes=border,shadow)

-Click the "Enable Shift Left Inline Integration Box" (there is no need to change the other settings), click on Apply and then save:
+Click the "Enable Shift Left Inline Integration Box" (there is no need to change the other settings), click on Apply and then Save:

 ![Enable Shift Left](/images/mfe/shift-left.png?classes=border,shadow)